jenktruong/church-student-survey/README.md

 ## Data Cleaning

+### Power Query

-- Used "Pivot Column" function in Power Query to replace nulls in preferred_method_contact column with "no answer"
+- Used "Pivot Column" function to replace nulls in preferred_method_contact column with "no answer"
+- Selected event category columns ('liturgy', 'education_faith_devlp', 'social_justice', 'community_life', 'outreach') and used "Unpivot Only Selected Columns"
+- Renamed new columns to "category" and "votes"

 ## Key Insights and Recommendations